windbench/WEMEP/windconditions/windconditions.rst

     Building-block validation hierarchy and phenomena of interest for wind conditions.

 While long-term statistics of wind conditions are traditionally characterized with meteorological masts, many recent experiments include an intense operational period (IOP) of several weeks to months with extensive use of remote sensing equipment.
-In particular, scanning lidar systems allow to characterize the spatio-temporal structure of the flow field along  scanning trajectories following a particular transect, or slicing vertical or horizontal planes (:cite:`mann_complex_2017`).
-A summary of NEWA experiments and other sources of open-access validation data are provided in :numref:`tab-windconditions-datasets`.
+In particular, scanning lidar systems allow to characterize the spatio-temporal structure of the flow field along  scanning trajectories following a particular transect, or slicing vertical or horizontal planes (:cite:`mann_complex_2017`). :numref:`tab-windconditions-datasets` provides a summary of experiments and other sources of open-access data for the validation of atmospheric flow models.

 .. _tab-windconditions-datasets:
 .. table:: Summary of open-access datasets for the validation of flow models for wind conditions